The ultimate Red Centre road trip

 Once back onto asphalt you’ll be floating through the winding roads of the Tjoritja West MacDonnell Ranges where the flora pops from the red sand in brilliantly proud contrast.
 Don’t miss the Gosse Bluff lookout to add a worthy addition to your insta feed.

-Glen Helen is a recommended stop over for three reasons:
+Glen Helen is a recommended stopover for 3 reasons:

 - There’s somewhere to camp (and glamp if you’re feeling flash)